FREQUENTLY ASKED QUESTIONS

 Chevron Renewable Diesel Blend has physical properties that benefit the combustion process in diesel engines, resulting in lower engine-out emissions of hydrocarbons, carbon monoxide, and particulates than conventional petroleum diesel.

-Chevron Renewable Diesel Blend can be used interchangeably with conventional diesel in most modern vehicles.
-The product meets or exceeds the ASTM D7467 specification for diesel fuels with biodiesel blended up to a 20% level, commonly referred to as B20.
+Yes.
+Chevron Renewable Diesel Blend can be used interchangeably with conventional diesel in most modern vehicles.1 The product meets or exceeds the ASTM D7467 specification for diesel fuels with biodiesel blended up to a 20% level, commonly referred to as B20.
 Almost all major engine manufacturers have approved the use of B20.
-Exceptions include mostly older model year equipment.
-If approved for these older model years, make sure to monitor rubber sealing components in contact with the fuel for any leakage signs.
+Some exceptions may include older model year equipment.

-If temperatures are cold enough, blended renewable diesel fuel, as with other diesel fuels, may form solid material that can clog vehicle fuel filters below freezing temperatures, potentially interfering with vehicle operability.
-During these times, Chevron and its suppliers may lower the biodiesel or renewable diesel content and increase the petroleum diesel content in the product to help avoid this possibility and ensure the product performs.
-B20 blends are not recommended for use in locations with daytime high temperatures below freezing are recommended to contain petroleum diesel as part of the blend.
+If temperatures are cold enough, blended renewable diesel fuel, as with other diesel fuels, may begin to freeze and form solid material that can clog vehicle fuel filters, potentially interfering with vehicle operability.
+During these times, Chevron and its suppliers may lower the biodiesel or renewable diesel content and increase the petroleum diesel content in the product to help avoid this possibility and ensure good cold temperature performance.
+Diesel blends for use in locations with daytime high temperatures below freezing are recommended to contain petroleum diesel as part of the blend.

 Find The Nearest Gas Station

 Visited the station?